Spraeck ende Woord-Boeck

 Frederick de Houtman van Gouda, Spraek ende woord-boeck, Maleysche ende Madagaskarsche woorden met vele Arabische woorden: ende twaelf tsamensprekinghen inde Maleysche ende drie inde Madagaskarsche spraken ..., Amsterdam: Jan Ebertsz., 1603.

-of the text: set in Aceh, based on experiences in Aceh
+text: set in Aceh, based on experiences in Aceh;

 Editorial notes and bibliography